Minot, North Dakota: Television

-Cable service

-Midco provides cable service to the city of Minot and Minot Air Force Base.
-Souris River Telecommunications provides cable service to other nearby communities.

 Print

 The principal local newspaper is the Minot Daily News, which publishes six days a week.
 The Minot Air Force Base also has a weekly newspaper printed, The Northern Sentry.
-It is a free publication published on Fridays by BHG, Inc. out of Garrison, ND available on the MAFB, as well as the surrounding communities and many locations within Minot.
+It is a free publication published on Fridays by BHG, Inc. out of Garrison, North Dakota available on the MAFB, as well as the surrounding communities and many locations within Minot.
 The Minot State University student newspaper Red & Green is published once a week (Thursdays) during the regular school year, but not during the summer months.
 Morgan Printing produces the Lunch Letter three days a week on a double-sided leaflet.
 There is one weekly classified-ad publication, the Trading Post, printed by the Minot Daily News.
 The Bismarck Tribune is available at several outlets in the city, as is The Forum, to a lesser extent.